TenderOwl/Frog/README.md

 Quickly extract text from almost any source: youtube, screencasts, PDFs, webpages, photos, etc.
 Grab the image and get the text.

+By the way, it can read QR codes!

 <div align="center">
 <figure>
 <img alt="frog" src="data/screenshots/frog-screenshot.png" />